agile-dev-assignments/git-workflow-practice-mv1572/README.md

 I found the article itneresting because it discusses how the workplace is adapting to meet the needs of COVID-19.
 For example, it talks about how many managers who could previously keep a close eye on their subordinates now must shift to the agile approach which has been used in software development for many years.
+It was also interesting to see how the changes are causing managers to shift the way they work with others as well.
+While they used to be able to tell people what to do, it has shifted to more of those people telling them or asking them for help.
+Managers now must also be more available than ever so that their teams remain productive and successful.